 The inspiration came from spy movies.
 The story usually goes like this: to assume the identity and physical appearance of a ruthless terrorist, for example, an agent undergoes a face-transplant surgery or puts on a type of synthetic skin.
-Then, by memorizing every single detail about the terrorist’s life, he achieves that nobody (not even the terrorist’s mother) can tell that it’s actually not that terrorist. 🙂
+Then, by memorizing every single detail about the terrorist’s life, he makes it so that nobody (not even the terrorist’s mother) can tell that it’s actually not that terrorist. 🙂

 This is how the activity goes:

 1. Demonstrate first (see point 3 below).